-If you have been injured in a pedestrian accident, the personal injury lawyers at Abels & Annes know that you are going through a difficult time.
+If you have been injured in a pedestrian accident, the Chicago pedestrian accident lawyers at Abels & Annes know that you are going through a difficult time.
 Medical bills are piling up, you’re off of work, and you’re hurt and in pain.
 Further, you might be getting calls from an auto insurance company and you don’t know what to do.

 The good news is that we are here to help.
 The lawyers at Abels & Annes have been handling pedestrian accident cases for many years with great success.
 If you have a case, we are ready and willing to fight for you.

 Pedestrian Accident FAQ

 Visiting, working, or socializing in Chicago means walking for short and sometimes long distances among hundreds of cars and trucks traveling throughout the city.
 If you’ve recently fallen victim as a pedestrian, you are probably still in shock and processing this devastating and traumatic event and overwhelmed thinking about what comes next.

 It’s always in your best interest to consult our Chicago pedestrian accident attorneys after suffering an injury at the hands of a negligent driver.
 Until you get the chance to discuss your case, we have put together the following answers to frequently asked questions about Chicago pedestrian accidents.

 Unfortunately, pedestrian accidents are far from rare.
 According to the National Highway Traffic Safety Administration, the Insurance Institute for Highway Safety, and the Chicago Metropolitan Agency for Planning, in 2012: